Yutong-Dai/personal-blog/content/home/about.md

 # Biography

 I am a M.S. student in Statistics at the University of Illinois at Urbana-Champaign.
-Also, I work part-time as a Data Science Intern at Bud Analytics Lab affliliated to Anheuser-Busch InBev,focused on developing data research and innovation.
+Also, I work part-time as a Data Science Intern at Bud Analytics Lab of Anheuser-Busch InBev, focusing on developing data research and innovation.